andreas-lehn/ladl/README.md

     }

 There is exably on port `a`.

 The following example shows the definitions of some components.

+    message transportOrder
+    message transportStatus

-    component avpVehicle {
+    component transportVehicle {
-        port garage
+        port control
     }

-    component avpGarage {
+    component controlUnit {
         port vehicle*
+        port backend
     }

-    component avpSystem {
+    component transportSystem {
-        port backend in parkingOrder out parkingStatus
+        port backend in transportOrder out transportStatus
-        part avpVehicle vehicle*
+        part transportVehicle vehicle*
-        part avpGarage
+        part controlUnit

-        backend -- avpGarage.oemBackEnd
+        backend -- controlUnit.backend
-        vehicle*.garage -- avpGarage.vehicle
+        vehicle*.control -- controlUnit.vehicle*
     }

-The `avpSystem` has a port `backend` and two parts: `vehicle` and `avpGarage`.
+The `transportSystem` has a port `backend` and two parts: `vehicle` and `controlUnit`.
-`vehicle` in an object of type `avpVehicle`.
+`vehicle` in an object of type `transportVehicle`.
-`avpGarage` is an object of type `avpGarage`.
+`controlUnit` is an object of type `controlUnit`.
-It is named implicitly with the name of the class, because no name is specified for that part.
+It is named implicitly with the name of the component, because no name is specified for that part.
 Communication links are establishe between:
- * the `backend` port of the component and the `avpGarage`
+ * the `backend` port of the component and the `controlUnit`
- * the `garage` port of `avpVehicle` and the `vehicle` port of the `avpGarage`
+ * the `garage` port of `transportVehicle` and the `vehicle` port of the `controlUnit`

 Ports and parts are instanciated.
 The _multiplicity_ modifiers `*`, `+`, `?` specify how often the entitiy is instantiated.